 The College supplies two different levels of wireless access; College Devices and Eduroam for BYOD.

 College Devices is configured on college owned devices by IT Services.
 This is setup and authentication credentials are known only to IT Services.
-Devices connected via “College Mobile” wireless are treated exactly as a wired desktop PC and as such need to be protected.
+Devices connected via “BSFC Mobile” wireless are treated exactly as a wired desktop PC and as such need to be protected.

 Eduroam access is open to any wireless client.
 Clients connecting to Eduroam (BYOD) will either use the standard College network login credentials, or credentials supplied by their home institution (if they participate in the Eduroam program).